Jose Siri Player Props: Rays vs. Yankees

 Jose Siri At The Plate

-- In nine of 13 games this year, Siri has had at least one hit, including one game with multiple hits.
+- Siri has had a base hit in nine of 14 games this season, and multiple hits once.

-- He has homered in two of 13 games played this year, and in 4.2% of his plate appearances.
+- He has hit a long ball in two of 14 games played this season, and in 4.1% of his plate appearances.

-- Siri has picked up an RBI in 53.8% of his games this year, with two or more RBI in 23.1% of his games.
+- In 50.0% of his games this year, Siri has had at least one RBI.
+He's picked up more than one in 21.4%.

-- He has scored at least one run seven times this year (53.8%), including one multi-run game.
+- He has scored at least once seven times this season (50.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.